Neptis nata

 Celtis tetrandra

-Celtis tetrandra, a larval host
+Celtis tetrandra, a regular larval host

 Trema orientale